 Another study in Australia saw very obese women had a 60% lower chance of getting pregnant through fertility treatments versus normal-weight women.
 Those underweight also had a lesser chance of conceiving through fertility treatments.

 Researchers speculate that women who are overweight or underweight may have problems with leptin and leptin receptors.
 Leptin is a hormone that's produced in the fat cells of the body that lets your brain know when you're full.
 It also sends nutritional information to the rest of the body.
 Researchers theorize that in cases when levels of leptin are abnormally low (such as in underweight women) or when leptin receptors are desensitized (such as in overweight women), the brain is unable to communicate properly with the pituitary gland, causing ovulation problems.

-If you are overweight, you should also talk frankly with your doctor or fertility specialist.
+If you are overweight, you should also talk frankly with your doctor.
 Together, you can come up with an exercise and well-balanced nutrition plan that will fit your lifestyle and help lower your BMI so that you can meet your health and family planning goals.

 Eating well and improving fertility treatments